EldridgeMisnomer/NGen/README.md

 ### Pick Types

 The word which is selected for output from a list can be picked in one of three basic ways: random, shuffle, and cycle.
-At the moment, the Pick Type can only be set in the Header (see Setting Pick Type in Header for more information), this will change soon.
+At the moment, the Pick Type can only be set in the Header (see [Setting Pick Type in the Header](#setting-pick-type-in-the-header)) for more information), this will change soon.

 #### Random pick type